3lvis/Networking/README.md

     */
 }
 ```

-You can get the headers from the response.
+You can get the response headers inside the success.

 ```swift
 let networking = Networking(baseURL: "http://httpbin.org")